 In terms of functionality, Shopify’s themes incorporate a product zoom feature, which provides visitors with a more exciting purchasing journey.
 They also contain a shopping cart icon in the top right corner – to put it simply, Shopify’s templates have all been designed with the user in mind.

-Last but not least, both platforms provide mobile responsive themes.
+The good news is that both platforms provide mobile-responsive themes.
 This means your online store will reshuffle to fit on any sized screen, keeping your store looking fresh on all devices which is important considering that the majority of website traffic comes through mobile devices.
 It’ll also help to improve the user experience and journey if your website is easy to navigate.